ccccloro/gta5-N0obMenu/README.md

-Outdated internal modding software for Grand Theft Auto 5...use it to learn!
+Outdated internal modding software for Grand Theft Auto 5 for educational purpose.

 NOTE!
 Manual map mode requires a custom injector.
-I'm not releasing it so write yourself a bypass!
+I'm not releasing it so write yourself a bypass or just toggle manual map off!